 - Fragments of the Tesseract Prophecy from Phaeton seems to indicate that Trayen is destined to turn at least one of his friends against him.

-- A story of a villain creating their own villain, it was Rupert Thorne's attempt to blackmail Harvey Dent that lead to Dent's transformation into Two-Face, the transformation itself lead to Two-Face's extra-legal war on Thorne's criminal organization.
+- It was Rupert Thorne's attempt to blackmail Harvey Dent that lead to Dent's transformation into Two-Face, the transformation itself lead to Two-Face's extra-legal war on Thorne's criminal organization.
 Candace, Thorne's right hand, is well aware of this.

 - Batman Beyond:

-) Hey, this guy had my father murdered and all he's done since is hide from the law.
+Terry: ...Good.
+(Bruce gives him a stern look) Hey, this guy had my father murdered and all he's done since is hide from the law.
 Well, no more hiding for Mr. Derek Powers.
 Now everyone can see what he is.
-Even in the dark
+Even in the dark.

-- Both were already villains by any standards: Powers flat-out admitted he'd killed others besides Terry's father and Shriek was trying to commit murder for monetary gain.
-Fighting Batman just made them worse, unfortunately.
-Powers actually did the inverse and recreated Batman since his attempts to cover up his abuses brought Terry and Bruce together.
+- Powers actually did the inverse and recreated Batman since his attempts to cover up his abuses brought Terry and Bruce together.

-- Parodied on The Fairly Odd Parents when Timmy becomes The Masked Magician.
+- Parodied when Timmy becomes The Masked Magician.
 The Crimson Chin warns Timmy about creating his own supervillain, and lo and behold...
 The Hanker-Chief!

-- And in another episode when Timmy wished for a world of superheroes, he accidently created super-villains as well.
+- And in another episode when Timmy wished for a world of superheroes, he accidentally created super-villains as well.